HJBowers/UCB/02-week/README.md

 * To utilize variables, logging, arrays, and if/else statements to create simple JavaScript applications.
 * To understand the use and syntax of JavaScript's **for loops**.

+#### Day Two: Class Objectives

+* To use for loops, arrays, and conditional logic to create a rock-paper-scissors game.

 -----------------------------------------

 ### Week Two | Activities